This post was originally published on this site

 With the labor market historically tight worldwide, employee retention has become the most prominent issue among corporate leaders.
 Keeping good people begins with hiring, as it means matching the right people with the right role.

-As a trio of McKinsey consultants wrote on the company’s blog several years ago, “To compete in today’s competitive, disruptive environment and drive value requires focusing on talent to ensure that the right talent is matched to the right role that will ultimately create the most value.”
+As a trio of McKinsey consultants wrote on the company’s blog several years ago, “To compete in today’s competitive, disruptive environment and drive business value requires focusing on talent to ensure that the right talent is matched to the right role that will ultimately create the most value.”
 They added that, based on their research, organizations that successfully practice “talent alignment” tend to outperform those that do not 2-to-1.

 Competitive advantage is great, but keep in mind that your workers have significantly more options when it comes to working opportunities.
 According to the Bureau of Labor Statistics, the percentage of unemployed Americans who voluntarily left their jobs and immediately began looking for new ones increased to 15.9 percent last month — the highest percentage of “job leavers” in 30 years.
 In other words, if you don’t figure out how to align your talent with your job, employees will leave, and replacing them will be very expensive.